Holy Child of La Guardia: Background

-Certainly several such episodes were believed to have taken place in Spain.
-One of the best known was the alleged crucifixion of Little Saint Domingo of Val in Zaragoza in the 13th century, as well as the Boy of Sepúlveda in 1468.
-This last incident resulted not only in the execution of sixteen Jews found guilty of the crime but also resulted in a mob attack on the Jewish community (aljama) in Sepúlveda, which claimed more lives.
+One of the best known blood libels in Spain was the alleged crucifixion of Little Saint Domingo of Val in Zaragoza in the 13th century, as well as the Boy of Sepúlveda in 1468.
+In the case in 1468, a report was spread that Jews had tortured and crucified a Christian child.
+Upon hearing this report, Juan Arias Davila, the Bishop of Segovia and son of baptized Jew Diego Arias Davila, ordered sixteen of the alleged suspects to be either burnt at the stake or hanged at the gallows.
+The population of Segovia then formed a mob, attacking and killing the remaining Jewish community (aljama) in Sepúlveda.
+Few escaped.

 There is no evidence that any of these murders or related crimes took place.
 The accusations and consequent punishments of those accused are understood today to be examples of anti-Semitism.

 Accusation and trial

 Until 1887 the story was known through the legend and in the trial papers deposited in the National Archives of Spain.
 In that year, the Spanish historian Fidel Fita published an account of the trial of Yucef Franco, one of the accused, in the Boletin de la Real Academia de la Historia, from the trial papers he had discovered in the Archive.
 It is one of the most complete accounts of a Spanish Inquisition trial extant.

 In June 1490, a roving cloth carder, a converso named Benito García, aged 60, a native of the town of La Guardia, was stopped in Astorga in the province of León.
 A consecrated Host was discovered in his knapsack.
 He was taken for interrogation before the Vicar-general (Judicial Judge) of the Bishopric of Astorga, Pedro de Villada.
 The confession of Benito García, dated 6 June 1490, has survived and indicates that he was only accused of Judaizing.
 The defendant explained that five years earlier (1485) he had secretly returned to the Jewish faith, encouraged by another converso, Juan de Ocaña, who was also from La Guardia, and a Jew from the nearby locality of Tembleque, named Franco.

 A Jewish cobbler, Yucef Franco, aged 20, from Tembleque was also mentioned by Benito García and then arrested by the Inquisition on 1 July 1490, along with his father Ça Franco, aged 80.
 He was in prison in Segovia on 19 July 1490, when he fell ill.
 He was visited by a doctor, Antonio de Ávila.
 Yucef asked the doctor if he could see a Rabbi.
 In place of a Rabbi, on his second visit the doctor was accompanied by a converso Friar, Alonso Enriquez, disguised as a Rabbi and calling himself Abrahán.
 When asked why he thought he had been arrested, Yucef replied that he was accused of the ritual murder of a Christian boy.
 The second time he was visited by the two men, Yucef made no further mention of this issue.